-What kind of equipment should I consider to prepare for taking care of my baby?
+What kind of equipment should I consider to help me take care of my baby?

-Adjustable bed, height adjustable tables, chairs and carrier seats, positioning-breastfeeding cushions, and adjustable baby-carriers can all help you care for your baby.
+Adjustable bed, height-adjustable tables, chairs and carrier seats, positioning/breastfeeding cushions, and adjustable baby carriers can all help you care for your baby.
 Consider seeing an occupational or physical therapist who can offer further advice.